securedimensions/DynAIkonTrap/README.md

     - GitLab does not actually render the HTML pages

 ## Getting Started
+> You will need `git` installed on your Raspberry Pi.
+Do this by running `sudo apt install git`.

 Once you have a Raspberry Pi with a camera set up, just run the setup script:

 ```sh